mnurzia/rv/README.md

 ### Spaghetti code!

 - `rv` tries to strike a good balance between conciseness and readability.
-Of course, being able to read this code at all requires prior intimiate knowledge of the ISA encoding.
+Of course, being able to read this code at all requires intimate prior knowledge of the ISA encoding.

 ### No switch statements!

 - C only allows constant expressions in switch statements.
 In addition to an abundance of `break` statements using these would result in more bloated code in the author's opinion.
+You are free to reimplement this code with switch statements.
+See [LICENSE.txt](LICENSE.txt).

 ### Not useful!
 - [Ok](https://www.google.com/search?q=happy+smiley+thumbs+up+happy+cool+funny+ok&tbm=isch)